vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 Conversely, "Is it possible for a story to be too small?".
 To answer the question, ask yourself: "If I complete this story, will it provide real value to our users?"
 If the answer is no, then your story is too small.

-For example, suppose your story is about authentication.
-At first, the story includes all the functionality, including the ability to sign in, sign out, recover your password, change your password, and recover your username.
+For example, suppose your story is about authentication:
+- _"User can sign in, **_and_** sign out, **_and_** recover their password, **_and_** change their password, **_and_** recover their username"_

 Your team collaborates, "How do we make this story smaller and still deliver value to the user?".
 Together, everyone decides to make smaller stories about authentication.
-So, now instead of having one large story, you have several smaller ones, including a "Sign In" story, a "Sign Out" story, a "Recover Password" story, a "Change Password" story and a "Recover Your Username" story.
+So, now instead of having one large story, you have several smaller ones, including the following:
+- _"User can sign in"_
+- _"User can sign out"_
+- _"User can recover their password"_
+- _"User can change their password"_
+- _"User can recover their username"_

+{{% callout %}}
+**Tip:** If a user story contains an **_"and"_**, try splitting the story at that point and evaluate whether the two (or more) stories provide value on their own.
+{{% /callout %}}

 However, the team goes too far in making smaller stories out of bigger ones.
-They come up with a story called "Sign In Form", and another story called "Sign In Form Signsin".
-The first story, "Sign In Form" is for a sign in form that includes a username field and a password field.
-Creating the two field form is the story.
-There is nothing in the story that reads that the form has to work.
-It only has to look like what is described in the first story.
-In the second story, "Sign In Form Signsin" your team has to make the sign in form work.
+They decide to break down _"User can sign in"_ into the following tiny stories:
+- _"User can view the Username field on the Sign In form"_
+- _"User can view the Password field on the Sign In form"_
+- _"User can view the 'Sign In' button on the Sign In form"_
+- _"User can view the entire Sign In form"_
+- _"User can sign-in using the Sign In form"_

-Your team collaborates, "If we complete the first story, "Sign In Form", is it going to provide real value to our users?"
-The answer is no. Delivering a sign in form to production that doesn't work does is not going to help your users.
+Your team collaborates, "If we complete the two or three stories, is the Sign In form going to provide real value to our users?"
+The answer is no. Delivering a sign-in form to production that doesn't work does is not going to help your users.
 If anything, it's more likely to frustrate them, or put the product into an unreleasable state.
-Individually, the two stories are too small.
-Your team can fix this by combining the "Sign In Form" story and the "Sign In Form SignIn" story into one.
+In this case, _"User can sign in"_ was an appropriately-sized story.

 ## Q: Which Story Comes First?